 Samaria Gorge from Chania Tour vs. Self-Organized

-We went with a tour because it was much more convenient.
-You get picked up at the door of your hotel, transferred to the starting point, a guide will accompany you throughout the trip, ferry is pre-booked and the bus awaiting you for the return journey.
+We went on a tour because it was much more convenient.
+You get picked up at the door of your hotel, and transferred to the starting point, a guide will accompany you throughout the trip, the ferry is pre-booked and the bus will await you for the return journey.

-If you are staying in Chania(closest city), take a bus to the starting point in Xyloskalo.
-Once you finish the trek, catch a ferry from Agia Roumeli to Sougia or Hora Sfakion, where you can the catch a bus back to Chania.
+If you are staying in Chania(the closest city), take a bus to the starting point in Xyloskalo.
+Once you finish the trek, catch a ferry from Agia Roumeli to Sougia or Hora Sfakion, where you can catch a bus back to Chania.

 Make sure to leave the boat among the first passengers, in order to secure a place on the bus.
 Alternatively, you may try to find a guided tour bus and speak to them about dropping you off in Chania (in case they have empty seats available).

-Once you reach the end of the Samaria Gorge from Chania hike, an award is waiting for you on the coast – cute village with outdoor cafes, restaurants and shops.
+Once you reach the end of the Samaria Gorge from Chania hike, an award is waiting for you on the coast – a cute village with outdoor cafes, restaurants, and shops.

-Wait no longer – soak your tired, blistered feet in the clean blue water, go for a refreshing swim or just sip fresh orange juice on a terrace – you’ve deserved it!
+Wait no longer – soak your tired, blistered feet in the clear blue water, go for a refreshing swim, or just sip fresh orange juice on a terrace – you’ve deserved it!